HITS-MCM/MD-IFP/doc/doc.md

    3. Clustering.py

- # __Generation of the Interaction Fingerprint table for a set of MD trajectories obtained either from standard MD simulations or RAMD simulations__
+ # __III.
+Generation of the Interaction Fingerprint table for a set of MD trajectories obtained either from standard MD simulations or RAMD simulations__
 Most steps included in the present examples are also demonstrated in the JN IFP_generation_examples_TRAJ.ipynb However, to analyze a large set of trajectories a simple python script is usually more useful.